 It is our goal to provide the assistance and support needed to get clients out of the system and in charge of their own destiny, accomplished through programs such as job counseling, interim housing, financial management and personal guidance.

-Izora Ebron is the Acting Executive Director.
-She supervises residents’ services with a staff of 19.
-Izora has a B.S. degree in Human Services (concentration in Administration), with 32 years experience in this field.
+Izora Ebron supervises residents’ services with a staff of 19.
+Izora has a B.S. degree in Human Services (concentration in Administration), with 32 years of experience in this field.
 She served on Norwalk’s Fair Rent Commission, Action Housing Board, Side By Side Community School Board, and Trustee Board/Financial Secretary of Calvary Baptist Church.

 John F. Erdmann (Jeff)